waprin/gcloud-python/docs/monitoring-usage.rst

 You must also create a fully parameterized :class:`~gcloud.monitoring.resource.Resource` from one of the available ``ResourceDescriptors`` which can be listed using the :class:`~gcloud.monitoring.resource.ResourceDescriptor` class, which similarly requires that its available labels have values specified.
-The ``project-id`` label is a special case that should not be specified.
+The ``project_id`` label is a special case that should not be specified.

 >>> from gcloud import monitoring